swisstxt/demo-career-day-2016/README.md

 __Jump Host:__ The jump host provides management access (ssh) to the cloud network from outside the cloud (eg. my laptop)

-__Public IPs:__ Two public IPs are configured on the cloud router. `jump.stxt.demo` allows to access the jump host. `hello.stxt.demo` in load balanced and allows us to access our demo application.
+__Public IPs:__ Two public IPs are configured on the cloud router. `jump.stxt.demo` allows to access the jump host. `hello.stxt.demo` is load balanced and allows us to access our demo application.

 ## Technologies used